RedHatNordicsSA/linux4win/content/lab2.md

 ![extending filesystems](images/extend_fs5.png)

 If you now check the filesystem, notice that it's now approximately 2 GB in size, instead of 1 GB.
-Extending the filesystem itself has been done automatically be the ```Web console``` so that we do not have to do that seperately.
+Extending the filesystem itself has been done automatically in the ```Web console``` so that we do not have to do that seperately.

 Continue to [lab 3](lab3.md)